chiragg06/2alk2me/README.md

 # 2ALK2ME

-2ALK2ME is a chatapp designed using, react, node and chatengine api for realtime chatting.
+2ALK2ME is a fullstack chatapp designed using, react, node and chatengine api for realtime chatting.
 It can be even used to share attachments, and also had read receipts to it.
 I have also the used the prety-chat-app library for the ui. keep talking2me!

 (https://github.com/chiragg06/2alk2me/assets/72010164/5ce02b39-dafe-4fff-828f-e3e1f095e8cf)